-Trump Mar-a-Lago residency backed by Palm Beach council president, but still no vote held
+Trump Mar-a-Lago residency backed by Palm Beach council president, 'no action' taken at this time

 But the last item on the agenda – discussing Trump’s Mar-a-Lago residency -- took up no more than a half-hour of the council’s time at the meeting's end, the Associated Press reported.

-Town attorney Skip Randolph said there is nothing in the club’s 1993 agreement with Palm Beach that prohibits Trump from residing there.
+Randolph argued Tuesday that there is nothing in the club’s 1993 agreement with Palm Beach that prohibits Trump from residing there.
 He and John Marion, an attorney representing Trump and the Mar-a-Lago Club, said the town zoning code permits clubs and resorts to provide on-site housing for their employees, and Trump, as Mar-a-Lago’s president, makes him a "bona fide employee."

 "This is a debate that I really think is silly," Randolph said.